 Four to six months later, Mandy was once again getting Fs in math and her father didn’t know what had happened.
 This was now mid-November.
 However, at Halloween Mandy had eaten a sizable amount of candy, and three weeks later reverted to her old problems.

 That is exactly what happened in Mandy’s case.
 By eating large quantities of sugar, that sphenoid bone fell out of place like a logjam, preventing her brain from seeing and processing written information correctly.
 Hence, the learning problem returned full force.
 The good thing about all this was that Mandy and her parents saw the disastrous effects of too much sugar.
+Once the all saw the dramatic changes with sugar consumption, everyone was motivated to take the reduced sugar recommendations seriously.

 Take charge of your child’s diet